maettuu/20HS-Software-Construction/Assignment_4/ANSWERS.md

 ## Assignment 4
 This project now uses gradle.
 In order for it to work, you will have to import the gradle projects.

-Make sure to open the folder Assignment_4 directly and if there are any issues, try deleting your local copies of .gradle and .idea before reopening the project.
+Make sure to open the folder Assignment_4 directly with intellij and if there are any issues, try deleting your local copies of .gradle and .idea before reopening the project.

 ### Class Architecture

 #### Person
-The abstract class `Person` was chosen, which gets extended by `Employee`, `Customer` and the different Technicians.
-Its only task is to create an ID (with the help of the `UUID` class) and store the name as well as surname.
+The class `Person` is an abstract class to represent a human being.
+It deals with storing the name, surname and ID (using the class `UUID`) of a person.
+We chose an abstract class instead of an interface since this functionality will be exactly the same for all subclasses and therefore it doesn't make sense to force them to implement it themselves.

 #### Level
-The indivuals levels (REGUALR, GOLDEN, PLATINUM) are represented with an enum.
+The individual levels (`REGUALR`, `GOLDEN`, `PLATINUM`) are represented with an enum since we do not expect them to change frequently.
+This also reduces the amount of possible errors and avoids the antipattern Primitive Obsession.

+#### CreditCard
+The class `CreditCard` has a reference to a `Level` and updates itself when its level changes.
+This makes more sense than creating classes `RegularCreditCard`, `GoldenCreditCard` etc since they are too similar at the moment.

 #### Employee
 The class `RegularEmployee` extends the abstract class `Person`.
 Both classes `SectionChief` and `MainChief` extend the `RegularEmployee`, with the Section Chief additionally assigned to a city.
-All employees have a list including their customers.
-For simplicity a customer can have multiple employees.
+We used inheritance since they all share some basic functionality, which we assume potential future customer service roles (for now `RegularEmployee`, `MainChief`, `SectionChief` exist) will require as well.

 #### Customer
 The class `Customer`extends the abstract class `Person`.
-Each customer own a credit card as seen in the class diagram below.
+Each customer owns a credit card as seen in the class diagram below.
 For simplicity the money used when paying with the credit card is saved as `debt` and not substracted from the `savings`.
-The `debt` however cannot exceed the limit on the credit card.

 #### Technicians
 Both technicians implement the interface `Technician`.
 It is only there for future simplicity, since right now there is extremely limited functionality in the two classes `BackendTechnician` and `WebTechnician`.

 ### Getters & Setters